berlinonline/Dat0r/README.md

 ```

 This should result within an Article folder being created inside our ./data_objects directory.
-The Article's file tree should look like this:
+The Article directory's file tree should look like this:

 ```
 .